amitshekhariitbhu/android-interview-questions/README.md

 * **What is the difference between a `Fragment` and an `Activity`?
 Explain the relationship between the two.** - [Learn from here](https://stackoverflow.com/questions/10478233/why-fragments-and-when-to-use-fragments-instead-of-activities)

-* **Why is it recommended to use only the default constructor to create a Fragment?** - [Learn from here](https://amitshekhar.me/blog/default-constructor-to-create-a-fragment)

 * **When should you use a Fragment rather than an Activity?**
     - When you have some UI components to be used across various activities
-    - When multiple view can be displayed side by side just like ViewPager
+    - When multiple views can be displayed side by side just like ViewPager

 * **What is the difference between FragmentPagerAdapter vs FragmentStatePagerAdapter?**
     - FragmentPagerAdapter: Each fragment visited by the user will be stored in the memory but the view will be destroyed.
 When the page is revisited, then the view will be created not the instance of the fragment.